AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Work for a rideshare service and need rideshare insurance

-• Live in one of the three states Nationwide does not serve
+• Live in one of the four states Nationwide does not serve

 Why I Would Consider Nationwide

-Here’s how Nationwide’s averages compare the nation by credit score:
+Here’s how Nationwide’s averages compare to the nation by credit score:

 Credit rating Nationwide average annual rate for full coverage National average annual rate for full coverage